 Men cycle to work in their slim-fit suits, and women don’t shy away from pairing a bike helmet with their sundresses and wedge heels.
-The city has 249 miles of bike paths, which makes biking an easy and safe option.
+The city has around 390 kilometers of bike paths, which makes biking an easy and safe option.
 And people use them: Nearly half of commuters in Copenhagen travel to work or school by bike each day.

 Supportive society in Copenhagen